payplug/payplug-woocommerce/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 PlayPlug is a French payment solution allowing small and medium e-commerce companies to accept online payments from Visa, MasterCard and CB cards.

 == Description ==

 What this product does for you

-PayPlug’s primary goal is to meet the specific needs of small and medium e-commerce companies :
+PayPlug's primary goal is to meet the specific needs of small and medium e-commerce companies :
 - Simple set up and management
 - Safety
 - Optimized conversion